ossf/fuzz-introspector/doc/sphinx/source/user-guides/comparing-introspector-reports.rst

 generates in json format.

-The ``diff`` command simply takes two ``summary.json`` files as arguments, and will highlight important differences e.g. coverage and reachability, between the reports.
+The ``diff`` command simply takes two ``summary.json`` files as arguments, and will highlight important differences, e.g. coverage and reachability, between the reports.

 This user guide will show how to use the ``diff`` command to compare two fuzzing reports.